 “My Lord we’re discovered, we must flee!”
 Thomas gasped but Agrippa did not need to be told twice.
 He’d been hunted too many times to forget that discretion was the better part of a scholar’s valour and the brief madness of anger left him as quickly as it had arrived.
-With a flourish of his cloak the necromancer disappeared down the steps that led to the ruined baily and for a moment Thomas was left alone in the turret.
-Pausing only to place The Munich Handbook in the pouch that hung from his belt, Thomas followed Agrippa into the courtyard but here the master rounded on his pupil.
+With a flourish of his cloak the necromancer disappeared down the steps that led to the castle’s ruined courtyard and, for a moment, Thomas was left alone in the turret.
+Pausing only to place The Munich Handbook in the pouch that hung from his belt, Thomas followed Agrippa but, once he’d descended the tower, the master rounded on his pupil.

 “Get thee behind me Judas!”
-Agrippa cried and the fury of hatred was burning brightly in eyes, “I see it all now, you want the positon with the French Queen for yourself alone and so you have betrayed me to my enemies!
-Once I warned you that the left hand path leads only to destruction and I shall not be responsible for what happens if you refuse to heed my advice!”
+Agrippa cried and the fury of hatred was burning brightly in eyes.
+“I see it all now, you want the position with the French Queen for yourself alone and so you have betrayed me to my enemies!
+Once I warned you that the left-hand path leads only to destruction and I shall not be responsible for what happens if you refuse to heed my advice!”

 “Surrender witch!” the man cried and he pointed his weapon at Thomas’ chest.
 To protect himself from the forces of evil, the hunter had hung garlands fashioned from wild garlic around his neck but this rustic charm had no power against the wrath of an Englishman armed with a falchion.